Rich & fluffy, coconut cream is my go-to substitute for dairy whipped cream. Use this easy coconut whipped cream recipe to top your favorite treats!

 How to Make Coconut Whipped Cream

 Making homemade coconut whipped cream is no trickier than making regular whipped cream at home, but you do have to plan ahead.
-Always chill your coconut cream or full-fat coconut milk in the fridge overnight before you make coconut whipped cream.
+Always chill your cans in the fridge overnight.
 The coconut solids will rise to the top of the can in the fridge, leaving the coconut water behind.
 You’ll need this concentrated cream in order to create a fluffy coconut whipped cream.
 Once your cans have chilled, just follow these easy steps:

-- Beat the coconut cream on high speed until it begins to thicken and peaks form.
+- Beat on high speed until it begins to thicken and peaks form.
 Be careful not to overmix here, as it could heat the cream and cause it to soften!

 - Gently mix in your sweetener and seasonings.
 I like to sweeten mine with maple syrup and flavor it with vanilla extract, warming spices, or lemon, depending on what I’m making.
 You could use powdered sugar in place of the maple as well.